jaspector

 Citizenserve supports online applications and payments; in-person paper submissions are also available

-How to Schedule
+How to schedule

 Town issues building, HVAC/mechanical, electrical, fire detection, fire suppression, moving, wrecking, and miscellaneous permits and conducts inspections for new structures, additions, and renovations

+Building permit fees in Sellersburg, IN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential accessory structures have $50 minimum; many flat-fee permits start at $50.
 Fees are calculated as: Mixed.
 Residential new construction is $100 plus $0.10 per square foot; additions are $50 plus $0.10 per square foot; commercial fees are largely occupancy and square-foot based.
 Plan check fee: New Class 1 construction $150 plus $0.04 per square foot; additions/remodel/renovation $100 plus $0.04 per square foot; new single- or two-family home plan review $75.

-1. Determine whether the request is a building permit or a planning/zoning approval.
+To apply for a building permit in Sellersburg, IN, follow these steps: 1.
+Determine whether the request is a building permit or a planning/zoning approval.
 2. For construction permits and contractor licensing, apply through Sellersburg's online construction permitting/licensing portal or submit paper forms in person at Town Hall.
 3. Upload or submit plans, checklists, affidavits, and any other trade-specific documents.
 4. Staff reviews the submission for code and ordinance compliance and issues the permit.
 5. Schedule inspections as the work progresses; planning/zoning approvals use the separate Citizenserve planning portal.

-Inspections can be scheduled via: Through the online portal, Directly with the department during permit administration.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Sellersburg, IN via: Through the online portal, Directly with the department during permit administration.

-Other cities in Clark County
+Other jurisdictions in Clark County.

-View all Clark County jurisdictions →
+All Clark County jurisdictions →